Ayaan-Imran/User-Indentifier-System/Documentations/Basic login system tools.md

 # Guide on using uis
-User Identifier System is bassically a tool to help you create a login and signup system!
+User Identifier System is basically a tool to help you create a login and signup system!

 ## Import

 ```python
 import uis
 ```

 ## Functions
 ### setup()
 To start the setup, we need to create an instance of the Basic() class.
-In the basic class, you need to pass in a filename witch will be storing your user's credentials.
+In the Basic class, you need to pass in a filename witch will be storing your user's credentials.
 ```python
 controller = uis.Basic("users")
 ```